Best of South Africa

 Day 1: Arrive Johannesburg

-Your seamless South African journey begins with a private airport transfer from O.R Tambo International Airport to your hotel.
+Your seamless South African journey begins with an airport transfer from O.R Tambo International Airport to your hotel.
 Settle in to the pace of Africa’s most energetic city before meeting your Travel Director and fellow travellers for a Welcome Reception.

 Day 2: Johannesburg – Kruger National Park Area